panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 On the other side, you should think carefully before deciding to use context in your application.

 First, integrating the context adds complexity.
-Creating the context, wrapping everything in the provider, using the `useContext()` in every consumer &mdash; this increases complexity.
+Creating the context, wrapping everything in the provider, and using the `useContext()` in every consumer &mdash; increases complexity.

 Secondly, adding context makes it more difficult to unit test the components.
-During unit testing, you would have to wrap the consumer components into a context provider.
+During testing, you'd have to wrap the consumer components into a context provider.
 Including the components that are indirectly affected by the context &mdash; the ancestors of context consumers!

 ## 3. Use case: global user name